Ditching the Dummy

 Extended dummy use can affect a child’s speech and language development.
 This is mainly caused by the change in the shape of the mouth and the posturing of the tongue.
 Having a dummy in the mouth may delay children using sounds to communicate and prevent them from exploring the full range of tongue movements required to make all the speech sounds.

-Prevention is the key, so decreasing use and hopefully full cessation of the dummy by 2 years would be recommended by most paediatricians and paediatric dentists.
-Parental discretion/choice is obviously paramount however.
+Prevention is the key, so decreasing use and hopefully full cessation of the dummy by 2 years would be recommended.

 So today I thought I’d share my thoughts on ditching the dummy.
 Please respect that these thoughts and recommendations are based on my many years’ experience of working with babies and toddlers.
 You may agree with me.
 You may disagree with me.
 And either way that is OK.